Mileena28/Mileena28.github.io/_posts/2025-08-20-why-im-writing-the-chosen-chronicles.md

 The books that saved my life weren't the ones that let me forget my pain.
 They were the ones that looked directly at it and said, "Yes, this happened.
 Yes, it was wrong.
 Yes, you're allowed to be angry about it."

-They were few and far between—those books that didn't shy away from the truth.
+They were few and far between, those books that didn't shy away from the truth.
 The ones that portrayed trauma with unflinching honesty, that showed abuse without romanticizing it, that let their characters be messy and broken and furious.
 The ones that didn't rush to easy healing or pretty endings.

 Those books, few as they were, are the ones I never forgot.
-They live in my bones.
+They haunt my memory.
 They whisper to me on bad days: *Someone else knows.
 Someone else survived this.
 You're not alone in what you carry.*

 I think about them still, decades later.
 Not because they were comfortable reads, but because they were witnesses.
 They saw what others refused to acknowledge.
 They spoke what others demanded stay silent.